keldefrawy/keldefrawy.github.io/_rd_articles/darpa-temporary-laboratory.md

 reading_time: 14
 central_claim: DARPA’s finite, milestone-driven programs are powerful temporary laboratories, but their success creates a preservation problem that the performer, sponsor, and transition customer may each rationally leave to someone else.
 claim_status: Provisional synthesis of agency records and bounded performer experience
-hero_image: /assets/images/rd-ratchet/rd-ratchet-hero.webp
+hero_image: /assets/images/rd-ratchet/articles/article-06-darpa-temporary-laboratory.webp
-hero_alt: A temporary network of universities, companies, and institutes converges on a mission, then separates while tools and knowledge seek a durable host.
+hero_alt: A program clock links researchers, a secure chip, proofs, prototypes, and a testbed before people and preserved artifacts cross a narrow bridge toward a durable institutional host.
 hero_caption: Conceptual program network; it does not represent a specific DARPA team or contractual relationship.
 source_ids:
   - darpa-pm-model